Peak Health home > Plants > Coast Redwood Forests

 What is Healthy?

-The desired condition for old-growth redwood forests is to sustain complex species composition and stand structure including multi-aged, multi-storied stand structure, coarse woody debris, tree cavities, and nesting structures.
+The desired condition for old-growth redwood forests is a complex species composition and multi-aged, multi-storied stands; coarse woody debris; tree cavities; and other nesting structures such as large limbs.

-In second-growth forests, the desired condition is evidence that a stand is on a trajectory towards development of old-growth characteristics.
-This includes a reduction in the total stem density over time as well as the development of large diameter trees and a multi-storied stand structure (Lorimer, 2009).
+In second-growth forests, the desired condition is evidence that a stand is on a trajectory toward developing old-growth characteristics.
+This includes a reduction in the total stem density (trees per unit area) over time as well as the development of large-diameter trees and a multi-storied stand structure (Lorimer et al., 2009).
+Maintaining the existing extent of redwood forests in the One Tam area of focus is considered highly desirable because of their habitat value for Northern Spotted Owls and coho salmon, their ability to store carbon and other greenhouse gases (Cobb et al., 2017), and their iconic value.

 What Are the Biggest Threats?

-• Warming temperatures, and changes to fog and precipitation patters as a result of climate change
+- Warming temperatures, and changes to fog and precipitation patterns as a result of climate change.

 What is The Current Condition?